Resource Providers

 EXAMPLE

-Check the example project on how to manually expose Naninovel resources to addressable provider (without using resource editor menus) and serve specific assets from a remote host.
+Check the addressable sample on how to manually register Naninovel resources via addressable provider (without using resource editor menus) and serve the assets from a remote host.
+You may also find the Unity learning materials useful.

 NOTE